usnistgov/FIPS201/_FIPS201/frontend.md

 The PIV Card SHALL implement the cryptographic operations and support functions as defined in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78) and [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73)

-The PIV Card must store private keys and corresponding public key certificates, and perform cryptographic operations using the asymmetric private keys.
-At a minimum, the PIV Card must store two asymmetric private keys and the corresponding public key certificates, namely the *PIV authentication key* and the *asymmetric card authentication key*.
-The PIV Card must also store a *digital signature key* and a *key management key*, and the corresponding public key certificates, unless the cardholder does not have a government-issued email account at the time of credential issuance.
+The PIV Card SHALL store private keys and corresponding public key certificates, and perform cryptographic operations using the asymmetric private keys.
+At a minimum, the PIV Card SHALL store two asymmetric private keys and the corresponding public key certificates, namely the *PIV authentication key* and the *asymmetric card authentication key*.
+The PIV Card SHALL also store a *digital signature key* and a *key management key*, and the corresponding public key certificates, unless the cardholder does not have a government-issued email account at the time of credential issuance.